 The query expression to be applied to a feature layer or stand-alone table.

-All features or rows whose parameters match those defined in the SQL query are returned as Reviewer results.
+All features or rows whose attributes match those defined in the query are returned as an error result.

 A unique title or name for the rule.

 This information is used to support data quality requirement traceability, automated reporting, and corrective workflows.